Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing

 \section{Conclusion}

 In summary, the contribution of this work is threefold.
-It first formalizes the concept of \textbf{\textit{neighborhood-contextualization}} in GNNs, motivated by the implicit property of the attentional variant.
-It then proposes a novel generalization of the message-passing variant called \textbf{\textit{neighborhood-contextualized message passing (NCMP)}}, which features both contextualized messages and neighborhood-contextualization.
-To illustrate its practical utility, a theoretically-grounded method for parametrizing NCMP is presented, leading to the development of the proposed \textbf{\textit{Soft-Isomorphic Neighborhood-Contextualized Graph Convolution Network (SINC-GCN)}} as a simple, practical, and efficient \textit{conceptual proof} of the proposed framework.
-A preliminary analysis via a synthetic binary node classification task demonstrates how SINC-GCN achieves consistent gains against baseline GNN architectures, highlighting its expressivity and efficiency.
-Overall, the results underscore the potential of SINC-GCN for various GNN applications and the practical contribution of the proposed NCMP framework in enhancing the representational power of classical GNNs.
-Future works may consider integrating neighborhood-contextualization in the attention mechanism, investigating more expressive alternative NCMP parametrizations, and applying SINC-GCN to problems where neighborhood-contextualization becomes paramount.
+It first adapts the concept of \textbf{neighborhood-contextualization} for GNNs, motivated by set-based aggregation methods and an implicit property of the attentional variant.
+It then proposes a practical generalization of the message-passing variant called \textbf{neighborhood-contextualized message passing (NCMP)}, which features both contextualized messages and neighborhood-contextualization.
+To illustrate its practical utility, a theoretically-grounded method for parametrizing NCMP is presented, leading to the development of the proposed \textbf{Soft-Isomorphic Neighborhood-Contextualized Graph Convolution Network (SINC-GCN)} as a pragmatic and scalable \textit{conceptual proof} of the proposed framework.
+A comprehensive evaluation, spanning both synthetic and benchmark datasets in node and graph property prediction tasks, demonstrates how SINC-GCN achieves consistent and substantial gains against baseline GNN architectures, achieving a highly favorable Pareto-efficiency between representational capacity and computational overhead.
+Overall, the results underscore the potential of SINC-GCN for various GNN applications and the practical contribution of the proposed NCMP framework in enhancing the representational power of classical GNNs via local structural semantics.